Dor-Tumarkin/Browserat/README.md

 # Caveats
 This is hastily written POC code.
 It is intended to demonstrate basic command execution, and not much more.
 I don't intend to maintain, fix or add features to it, as I feel it serves its purpose as is.
 Running it is likely to leave you exposed, so use responsibly.
 Also, this is not the original POC.
 It has been rewritten to be a lot less messy, but consequently was not as widely tested.
 The original POC was proven to work across Windows 7, 8, 10 and Chrome, Interent Explorer, Firefox; this version PROBABLY shouldn't be any different.
+Data is sent and received as Base64 encoded to help with special chars.

 # Features
 Browserat saves all outputs to a SQLite DB in the form of a history.
 You can access the history from the BRAT> CLI.
 It's all in the help blob.
 Browserat runs in a "cmd /c" Powershell context; by starting a statement with a semi-colon (;), you can easily escape it to execute regular Powershell syntax.